Brett Gelman: Career

 In July 2016, Gelman starred in the special Dinner in America with Brett Gelman, a sequel to Dinner with Friends with Brett Gelman and Friends, which focused on racism.
 In November 2016, Gelman said that he had left Cartoon Network and Adult Swim due to the network's alleged poor treatment of female employees and the promotion of the controversial Million Dollar Extreme Presents: World Peace.

 In 2017, Gelman starred in and co-wrote Lemon, opposite Judy Greer, Michael Cera, Nia Long and Gillian Jacobs, directed by Janicza Bravo.
 It had its world premiere at the Sundance Film Festival on January 22, 2017.

 In 2016, it was announced that Gelman was cast in the second season of the hit Netflix science-fiction web series Stranger Things as Murray Bauman, a conspiracy theorist and former journalist.
 He was promoted to the main cast for the fourth season.

 In 2018, he starred in the independent feature film Room for Rent, opposite Mark Little, Carla Gallo, Stephnie Weir, Patrick J. Adams, and Mark McKinney.
 Gunpowder & Sky released the film in the US on all major VOD platforms November 2, 2018.

 In 2022, it was announced that Gelman was starring in the Apple TV+ drama series Lady in the Lake, based on Laura Lippman's novel of the same name.

-In 2023, Gelman starred as the lead character, Gabe, in the comedy series Entitled, a co-production between Showtime and Channel 4.
-The series follows his character, an American widower, as he travels to a crumbling gothic mansion in the English countryside to meet his late wife's eccentric, estranged family who are all vying for his newly inherited fortune.
-Gelman also served as an executive producer on the show.
+Gelman was cast for the movie McVeigh in 2024, where he played the role of Terry Nichols.
+In an interview with Karen Butler of United Press International, Gelman said that he had to work hard to "get into the head of this (Nichols's) very reprehensible, very problematic guy."